icsharpcode/CodeConverter/.github/CONTRIBUTING.md

 * Always try to convert directly between the VB and C# model, avoid converting then post-processing the converted result.
 This prevents the code getting tangled interdependencies, and means you have the full semantic model available to make an accurate conversion.
 * Aim to use symbols rather than syntax wherever possible.
 Remember, lots of the problems you need to solve have already been solved by the compiler - finding it is the hard part. http://source.roslyn.io helps a bit
 * Avoid using the `SyntaxFactory.Parse*` methods in general - it leads to getting mixed up between which language a string is from, and means you don't learn how the syntax trees are formed.
 You can use https://roslynquoter.azurewebsites.net/ to help find the correct methods to use.
+* Conversion errors should generally be made to result in a compile error.
+Simply throwing an exception anywhere will achieve this.

 ## Moving away from legacy patterns in the code
 * Just do: The code currently cares about both a correct conversion, **and** creating readable output in many places.
 But since we've introduced [`ReduceAsync`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.simplification.simplifier?view=roslyn-dotnet), it's generally best to fully qualify and parenthesize things and allow it to be auto-simplified later.